Sound velocity in dense stellar matter with strangeness and compact stars: Summary

 \section{Summary}

-The sound speed $c_s=\sqrt{dP/d\rho}$ is a fundamental quantity for describing the matter state, and the causality limit has been used to set important bounds on dense matter EOS and NSs' maximum mass~\citep[e.g.,][]{1976Natur.259..377B,1974PhRvL..32..324R}.
-For example, the polytropic form of $P=(\rho-\rho_0)c^2+P_m$ matched smoothly to a realistic nuclear matter EOS \citep[e.g.,][]{1973NuPhA.207..298N} at nuclear saturation density $\rho_0$ ($P_m$ is a constant determined from the matching) gives an upper limit of $\sim4.8M_{\odot}$ for the TOV mass.
-In this study, we explore the possibility to use the microphysical quantity to shed light on particle degree of freedom in cold, dense matter, in the density region where no first-principle method can be presently applied.
+The sound speed $c_s=\sqrt{dP/d\rho}$ is a fundamental quantity for describing the matter state, and the causality limit has been used to set important bounds on dense matter EOS and NSs' maximum mass~\cite{1976Natur.259..377B,1974PhRvL..32..324R}.
+For example, the polytropic form of $P=(\rho-\rho_0)c^2+P_m$ matched smoothly to a realistic nuclear matter EOS \cite{1973NuPhA.207..298N} at nuclear saturation density $\rho_0$ ($P_m$ is a constant determined from the matching) gives an upper limit of $\sim4.8\Msun$ for the TOV mass.
+In this study, we explore the possibility of using the microphysical quantities (like $c_s$) to shed light on particle degree of freedom in cold, dense matter in the density region where no first-principle method can be presently applied.

-We make use of four effective models for the modeling of SQM, and combine them with one representative nuclear matter model to the study of hadron-quark deconfinement phase transition and hybrid stars.
-The results are compared with various microscopic calculations of nuclear matter.
-We mainly find that there is a dissimilarity of the adiabatic index $\Gamma=(\rho+P)(dP/d\rho)/P$ for pure nuclear matter and quark matter.
-However, the possible strangeness phase transition and the presence of deconfined quarks complicate matters.
-As a result, both $\Gamma$ and $c_s$ can not effectively signify the composition of the matter.
-The complication also arises from additional non-perturbative effects included in the model calculation, which brings extra repulsion above $\sim5\rho_0$ and affects the predicted structures of QSs.
-As a result, a much compact QS is possible with a similar high TOV mass around $2.16M_{\odot}$.
-Its radius is $\sim 2$ km smaller than those of NSs/HSs in the model.
+We make use of various many-body frameworks for the modeling of pure nuclear matter and quark matter.
+Those models employed cover approximately the full range of NS/QS EOS models regarding their stellar properties.
+One representative quark matter model, the perturbation model, is used for the study of hadron-quark deconfinement phase transition, together with two representative EOS models (TW99 and DDME2) for nuclear matter.

+We mainly find a dissimilarity of the adiabatic index for pure nuclear matter and quark matter.
+And a large sound velocity (i.e., a particular shape) may be necessary for dense matter to fulfill the two-solar-mass constraint: $\ge 0.68 c$ for QSs and $\ge 0.8 c$ for HSs.
+Correspondingly, both $\Gamma$ and $c_s$ can not effectively signify the matter's composition in intermediate densities relevant to compact stars.
+The complication also arises from additional nonperturbative effects included in the model calculation, which brings extra repulsion above $\sim5\rho_0$ and affects the predicted structures of QSs.
+As a result, a more compact QS is possible with a TOV mass as high as $\sim2.2\Msun$.
 It is a new series of QS EOSs that could bring interesting observational possibilities to study the EOS of dense QCD matter and the nonperturbative properties of QCD.
-The tabulated data of one so-called ``pQS'' EOS model is provided in Table 1 for completeness and reference.
+Along this line, some studies have pointed out the difference in the dynamical stability between one phase stars and multi-phase stars~\cite{2018ApJ...860...12P}.
+Further efforts regarding the dynamical properties (like NS cooling~\cite{2020JHEAp..28...19L,2020PhRvC.101f5801S}, NS binary merger simulation, etc) of such compact objects, may be necessary for identifying the state of QCD matter at intermediate densities.